alexandzors/things/README.md

 # THINGS

-This repo contains public versions of all of the scripts / Docker containers that I use in my homelab env.

----

-Licensed under MIT.
-I am not responsible for any issues caused by scripts / containers in this repository.
+This repo will be updated occasionally with stuff I currently use in my homelab.
+Feel free to make PRs to fix things or add your own.